Start NLX using Docker Compose

 - Directory: Lists all available services in the demo directory.
 This is also the place where you can request access to another service.

 - Settings: Shows all global settings.
-Currently only the insight and organization inway settings.

 Set the organization inway